Backwoods (film): Plot

 The fake ranger, who appears to be Mother's husband and the Cult's protector, takes Adam and tortures him, attempting to get information about the FBI's plans.
 When Adam resists, he sends one of the other cult members to finish him off.
-As his throat is about to be slit, Adam breaks free of his ropes, and attacks and kills his would-be murderer.
-He then sets the surviving team members (Perry and Basso, the only two have survived the brutalizing) free.
+As his throat is about to be slit, Adam breaks free of his ropes and attacks and kills his would-be murderer.
+He then sets the surviving team members (Perry and Basso, who have survived the brutalising) free.
 They escape, killing several cult members along the way, and rescue the girls.
 Maggie is hysterical after her ordeal.
 The group escapes with Lee, who seduced Mother's son into setting her free with touches and kisses, and a good kick in the face.

 The survivors are pursued by the cultists.
 After setting fire to the compound, they are cornered outside it.
 As they are about to be executed, they turn the tables, taking Mother hostage.
 Basso is killed and the others escape, severely injuring and killing several cultists, including Mother.
 Later, Perry falls prey to a tripwire-rigged trap, impaling him through the gut.
-Although painful, he manages to survive long enough to kill off several more cultists and give the others the time they need to get away, after which his head is bashed in by Mother's son.
+Although painful, he manages to survive long enough to kill off several more cultists, giving the others the time they need to get away, after which his head is bashed in by Mother's son.

 Lee, Maggie and Adam make it up to a mountain where Maggie, who is now delusional from the trauma, commits suicide by jumping off the cliff.
 Lee and Adam escape by jumping into a river and swimming to the shore, where they meet the real Park Ranger.
 Then Mother's husband, her son, and another cultist arrive in a truck and shoot the Ranger with an arrow.
-Adam then takes his gun and shoots both the cultists.
+Adam then takes his gun and shoots two of them.
 Mother's husband attempts to run Adam down, but collides with the Ranger's truck.
 Adam shoots him as he begs for help.

 Much later, the FBI and the Police arrive, giving medical attention to Adam and Lee.
 Adam is disturbed to hear that only two bodies were recovered from the final confrontation.

 An FBI team treks through the forest, searching for the cult, when Gwen comes out of a cave, having finally escaped herself.
 As the agent leading the group walks toward her, Gwen shouts for her to run.
-The head agent is taken by surprise by Mother's son, who has survived the gunshot wounds, and the movie ends.
+The head agent is taken by surprise by Mother's son, who has survived his gunshot wounds, and the movie ends.